insure logo

 • Loss to property

-Ordinance or law: If repairs are needed to bring your home up to current building codes after a loss, you will have to cover those additional costs out of pocket.
-A homeowners insurance policy will cover the cost to repair your home up to the state it was in when the loss occurred.
+Ordinance or law: If repairs are needed to bring your home up to current building codes after a loss, you must cover those additional costs out of pocket.
+A homeowners insurance policy will cover the cost of repairing your home up to the state it was in when the loss occurred.
 If building codes have changed since your home was built, the additional costs to bring it up to code will fall to you.
 It is possible in most situations to purchase a rider for your policy that will cover these costs.

-Earth movement: Standard homeowner policies almost always exclude damage that is caused by “earth movement,” which includes things such as sinkholes, earthquakes, landslides, mudflows, and even volcanic eruptions.
-If you live in an area that is prone to earthquakes, you should consider a separate earthquake policy.
+Earth movement: Standard homeowner policies almost always exclude damage that is caused by “earth movement,” which includes things such as sinkholes, earthquakes, landslides and mudflows.
+If you live in an area prone to earthquakes, you should consider a separate earthquake policy or endorsement.

-Water damage: While damage from wind and rain is covered by a standard homeowners policy, damage caused by flooding, water seeping up from the ground and sewer or sump pump backups are not covered.
-If your home is located in an area prone to flooding or severe storms, you should consider a separate flood insurance policy.
+Water damage from floods and backup: While a standard homeowners policy covers damage from sudden and accidental discharge of water like a burst pipe or rain that comes in through a damaged roof or window, damage caused by flooding, water seeping up from the ground and sewer or sump pump backups are not covered.
+If your home is in an area prone to flooding or severe storms, you should consider a separate flood insurance policy.

 War: Homeowners insurance doesn’t cover any damage caused by war, regardless of whether it is declared, undeclared or even a civil war.